RedisLabs/redislabs-docs/content/rc/cloud-integrations/prometheus-integration.md

 {{< note >}}

 You must [enable VPC peering]({{< relref "/rc/security/vpc-peering" >}}) for your subscription to connect Prometheus and Grafana to your Redis Cloud databases.
 VPC peering is available only with Flexible or Annual subscriptions.
-It is not supported for Fixed or Free subscriptions.
 Prometheus and Grafana cannot connect to databases on Fixed or Free subscriptions.

 {{< /note >}}